chef/knife-vsphere/README.md

 ## `knife vsphere vm network add VMNAME NETWORKNAME`

 Add a network card to a VM and connect it to a network.

+## `knife vsphere vm nic delete VMNAME NICNAME`

+Delete a network card from a VM.

 ## `knife vsphere vm wait sysprep`